mariosvlad/sam/README.md

-# Remote controlled tracked robot using Raspberry Pi and Arduino
+## Remote-controlled tracked robot using Raspberry Pi and Arduino

 More info here:
 - [Part 1 - Introduction and architecture](https://vladimerou.com/blog/sam1)